Dirty Deeds Done Dirt Cheap: International releases

 A modified international edition was released on Atlantic on 17 December 1976, although the label was unhappy with its vocals and production.
 (According to bassist Mark Evans, band manager Michael Browning told him he assumed Bon Scott would be fired as a result.)
 The band even teetered on the brink of being dropped.
 "The Atlantic A&R department [in the US] said, 'We're sorry, but this album actually doesn't make it,'" recalled Phil Carson, who had signed the band. "'We're not gonna put it out and we're dropping the band'… So I went to [Atlantic executive] Nesuhi (Ertegun) and showed him the sales figures that we'd got for High Voltage.
-They were not awe-inspiring but, considering we'd only paid $25,000 for the album, this was not so bad… Nesuhi backed me up and I re-signed the band at that point.
+They were not awe-inspiring but, considering we'd only paid $25,000 ($139,574 in 2025) for the album, this was not so bad… Nesuhi backed me up and I re-signed the band at that point.
 I managed to claw it back in.
 Thank God."

 As biographer Murray Engleheart observes in his book AC/DC: Maximum Rock & Roll, the band had not even toured the States yet, a market the band longed to conquer:

 Following the American success of Highway to Hell in late 1979, copies of the album began to appear as imports in the US.
 Some of these were the original Australian edition on Albert Productions; however, Atlantic also pressed the international version in Australia, and many of these were also exported to the US.
-Strong demand for both versions (in the wake of the even greater success of Back in Black) led the US division of Atlantic to finally authorize an official US release in March 1981.
+Strong demand for both versions (in the wake of the huge success of Back in Black) led the US division of Atlantic to finally authorize an official US release in March 1981.
 It went straight to No. 3 on the Billboard album charts.

 However, the release was also poorly timed, considering that AC/DC had successfully reinvented itself with a new singer, Brian Johnson.
 The band was working on a new album, which would ultimately become For Those About to Rock We Salute You, released later that same year; the US release of Dirty Deeds was widely seen as damaging the momentum for that album, which it outsold.
 The band was forced to add songs from Dirty Deeds to its setlist on its subsequent tour, also taking the focus away from their new album.